microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

     - Region: West US
     - Resource Mode: Classic

-1.

 1. Select the **Review + create** button at the bottom of the blade.
 1. Assuming the Validation as passed, select the **Create** button.
 1. After your deployment has completed, continue to the steps in the next section.

 ### Storage Account

 An Azure storage account contains all of your Azure Storage data objects: blobs, file shares, queues, tables, and disks.
-The Storage account created below will be used to store the Azure Function binaries,
+The Storage account created below will be used to store the Azure Function binaries.

 For more information on Azure Storage Accounts, visit their Docs article: [Storage account overview](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).